CISecurity/ControlsAssessmentSpecification/control-3/control-3.6.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Applications
+	* - Devices
-	  - Respond
+	  - Protect
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
+* Safeguard 2.1: Establish and Maintain a Software Inventory
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 ------
+#. :code:`GV1`: Enterprise asset inventory
+#. :code:`GV5`: Authorized software inventory
+#. :code:`GV3`: Configuration information

+Operations
+----------
 #.
-The list of endpoints
+For each asset in :code:`GV1`, identify end-user devices
 	#.
-Previous vulnerability scan results for all covered endpoints
+Enumerate the end-user devices (M1)
 	#.
-Current vulnerability scan results for all covered endpoints

-Operations
-----------
+Use :code:`GV5` to identify and enumerate the assets that have encryption software installed (M2)
 	#.
-For each covered endpoint:
+Use :code:`GV5` to identify and enumerate the assets without encryption software (M3)
 #.
-Intersection of previous scan results with current scan results (Assumption: this should result in the complete set of results from the previous scan and set aside the new vulnerability checks introduced in the current scan)
+For each encryption software installed on assets (M2), use :code:`GV3` to determine whether the software is properly configured
 	#.
-Identify set of detected vulnerabilities from previous scan, based on intersection
+Enumerate the encryption software that is properly configured (M4)
 	#.
-Identify set of detected vulnerabilities from current scan, based on intersection
-#.
-Count endpoints in the set of covered endpoints eligible for back-to-back comparisons

-Assumption
-^^^^^^^^^^
-* The first operation carries the assumption that the intersection of previous scan results with current scan results yields the complete set of results from the previous scan and sets aside any new vulnerability checks introduced in the current scan.
-Doing so should also accommodate the dynamic enterprise that is adding and removing assets as a matter of course.
+Enumerate the encryption software that is improperly configured (M5)

 Measures
 --------
-* M1 = Set of previously detected vulnerabilities
+* M1 = Count of approved end-user devices
-* M2 = Set of currently detected vulnerabilities
+* M2 = Count of approved end-user devices with encryption software installed
-* M3 = Count of previously detected vulnerabilities
+* M3 = Count of approved end-user devices without encryption software
-* M4 = Count of currently detected vulnerabilities
+* M4 = Count of properly configured end-user devices
-* M5 = List of covered endpoints with back-to-back comparisons
-* M6 = Count of M5
-* M7 = List of endpoints in inventory eligible for back-to-back comparisons
-* M8 = Count of M7
+* M5 = Count of improperly configured end-user devices

 Metrics
 -------

-Unmitigated Vulnerabilities
+Installed Software Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | Count of vulnerabilities previously discovered that are still discovered.
+	  - | The percentage of approved mobile devices that are equipped with approved encryption
+	  - | software.
 	* - **Calculation**
-	  - :code:`M3 - M4`

-Coverage
+	  - :code:`M2 / M1`

+Appropriately Configured Devices
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | Coverage of back-to-back comparisons against eligible endpoints
+	  - | The percentage of approved mobile devices equipped with approved encryption software
+	  - | that meet or exceed the approved configuration policy.
 	* - **Calculation**
-	  - :code:`M6 / M8`
+	  - :code:`M3 / M1`

 .. history
 .. authors